A horror story of a different Novel, as Mike Stevenson put it.

 Then one day I stumbled onto another trail of this car.
 Quite by mistake actually.

-Oddly, it backed the entire research train over itself, into a dumpster as it burst into flames... and went down the exact same path certain accounts lead me in the first place... to the stunt women & men of the time.
+Into a dumpster my train went as it burst into flames... then went down the exact same path certain accounts lead me in the first place... to the stunt women & men of the time.

 Perhaps it's cursed?